LeeXun/my-ctf-challenges/README.md

 6. However, after looking for where the sp is defined in [store/store.go](balsn-ctf-2019/gopher-party/store/store.go).
 You can discover that there's a goroutine keeps changing `the chosen` in every 2ms.
 7. Now the goal is simple: <b>try not to be preempted by other goroutines</b>.
 7. This is a challenge of how to avoid racing by the goroutine and other participants' requests!
 8. Actually, goroutine will not be preemted by others.
-Instead, <b>it 'yields' itself and switches context to other goroutines in a magic function which is injected by go compiler: morestack().</b> About the details of how it works, [please check my slides](https://github.com/LeeXun/slides).
+Instead, <b>it 'yields' itself and switches context to other goroutines in a magic function which is injected by go compiler: morestack().</b>
 9. <b>In conclusion:</b>
     1. Don't let unbuffered channels get blocked.
     1. Avoid making any RPC, like redis or google api.
 Which will cause netpolling.